 Does job security even exist?

-Unfortunately the answer to this questions is no. Your next job will not be the last job you have.
-Nothing is forever and change is constant.
+Unfortunately, the answer to this question is no. Your next job will not be the last job you have.
+Nothing is forever, and change is constant.
 Your only job security is to constantly learn new skills, enhance your experience and improve your marketability.
 Commit to a lifetime of learning because the only job security you have is you!

 Rick Christensen: Director, Career Transition Practice